 You can also add text, captions, or shapes to the GIF collage.
 You can add as many layers as you want and move them around dynamically on the screen.

-To download your collage as a GIF, click "Settings" and change the output type to GIF.
+To download your collage as a GIF, click Settings in the top right of the screen and change the output file type to GIF.

 Step 3: Download and Share

-When the collage preview looks correct, click "Publish" to combine the GIFs and create the new collage.
+When the collage preview looks correct, click Export GIF to combine the GIFs and create the new collage.